christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ...
 The author of raft even uses a visual and interactive game to teach the protocol (TODO link)

+"Every system has a _complexity budget_: the system offers some benefits for its users, but if its complexity outweighs these benefits, then the system is no longer worthwhile."

+"Raft appears almost uninteresting to academics.
+The academic community has not considered understandability per se to be an important contribution; they want novelty in some other dimension.
+Academia should be more open to work that bridges the gap between theory and practice.
+This type of work may not bring any new functionality in theory, but it does give a larger number of students and practitioners a new capability, or at least substantially reduces their burden." [@ongaro2014consensus]

+"Though my ideas and code solved the problems they were meant to address, they introduced an entirely new set of problems: they would be difficult to explain, learn, maintain, and extend.
+With Raft, we were intentionally intolerant of complexity and put that to good use.
+We set out to address the inherently complex problem of distributed consensus with the most understandable possible solution.
+Although this required managing a large amount of complexity, it worked towards minimizing that complexity for others."

+\todo{Refer and cite the raft user study}

 ### Main Differences to Paxos {#sec:raft-vs-paxos}

 TODO